 The draft law has borrowed legislation from a number of foreign countries.

 Rights for tourists are defined.
 Package tours should offer fixed-price contracts and clearly list the itinerary, especially transport, hotel accommodation and meals.

 The draft demands that travel agencies purchase products only from qualified suppliers.

 Zhang Wei, general manager of the outbound department at the China International Travel Service head office, praised the proposed legislation.

 "In the outbound tour market, for example, unqualified travel agencies launch price wars to get customers," she said.

 The draft law also targets the operation of scenic spots.

 Ticket prices should follow government pricing and any change in price should be announced to the public six months before implementation.

-"It states that scenic spots should control the maximum number of tourists, to ensure safety, especially on public holidays," said Wang Lian, deputy manager of the Fanjing Mountain Scenic Spot, a national nature reserve and Buddhist mountain in Guizhou
+"It states that scenic spots should control the maximum number of tourists, to ensure safety, especially on public holidays," said Wang Lian, deputy manager of the Fanjing Mountain Scenic Spot, a national nature reserve and Buddhist mountain in Guizhou province.

 According to Wang, many of the mountain scenic spots do not set limits on tourist numbers.